 ROU assets and liabilities are recognized at commencement date based on the present value of lease payments over the lease term.
 The Company's leases do not provide an implicit rate.
 The Company uses its incremental borrowing rate based on the information available at commencement date in determining the present value of lease payments.
 The ROU asset also includes any lease payments made and excludes lease incentives.
 Lease expense for lease payments is recognized on a straight-line basis over the lease term.
+Upon termination of a lease, the ROU asset and lease liability are written off.
+Upon modification of a lease, the ROU asset and lease liability are remeasured based on the modified last terms.
 See Note 8 for more complete details on balances as of the reporting periods presented herein.